christophernhill/rocky8-nodes-testing/osu-bw-test-using-spack/README.md

-# Spack based Slurm script to install and run compiler, MPI and OSU Micro Benchmarks
+# Slurm script using Spack to install, build and run compiler, MPI and OSU micro benchmarks

 The contents of this directory are as follows